fsmosca/fiba-api/README.md

 If you want to test this locally, clone this repo, install the libraies in requirements.txt and send the command `uvicorn main:app --reload`.

+## Pytest

+Install httpx and send `pytest` from command line. test_main.py will be executed.

 ## Endpoints

 * https://apifiba.fly.dev/worldcup/2023/championship